TrinityCTAT/CTAT-SPLICING/README.md

 # CTAT-SPLICING
-detection of cancer splicing aberrations
+detection and annotation of cancer splicing aberrations